-- Never upgrade any system without a verified backup
+- Never upgrade to a new version of an operating system without having a verified backup

 - Use up-to-date hardware and software utilities for data security, such as firewalls and virus protection

-- Connect systems to an uninterruptible power supply (UPS) to protect against power surges
+- Connect computers to an uninterruptible power supply (UPS) to protect against power surges

-- Avoid static discharge when touching or handling the media, especially in excessively dry environments
+- Avoid static discharge when touching or handling any storage media, especially in excessively dry environments

-- Establish a structured backup procedure to make copies of all critical data files, using software compatible with the operating system and applications
+- Establish a structured daily backup procedure to make copies of all critical data files